-Refer to this research, an intelligent robust fuzzy parallel feedback linearization estimator for Proportional-Integral-Derivative (PID) controller is proposed for highly nonlinear continuum robot manipulator.
-In the absence of robot knowledge, PID may be the best controller, because it is model-free, and its parameters can be adjusted easily and separately.
-And it is the most used in robot manipulators.
-In order to remove steady-state error caused by uncertainties and noise, the integrator gain has to be increased.
+Abstract - Refer to this paper, an intelligent-fuzzy feedforward computed torque estimator for Proportional-Integral-Derivative (PID) controller is proposed for highly nonlinear continuum robot manipulator.
+In the absence of robot knowledge, PID may be the best controller, because it is model-free, and its parameters can be adjusted easily and separately and it is the most used in robot manipulators.
+In order to remove steadystate error caused by uncertainties and noise, the integrator gain has to be increased.
 This leads to worse transient performance, even destroys the stability.
 The integrator in a PID controller also reduces the bandwidth of the closed-loop system.
 Model-based compensation for PD control is an alternative method to substitute PID control.
-Feedback linearization compensator (FLC) was equivalent problem in certain and uncertain systems.
-The nonlinear equivalent dynamic problem in uncertain system is solved by using parallel fuzzy logic theory.
-To eliminate the continuum robot manipulator system's dynamic; Mamdani fuzzy inference system and applied to FLC.
-This methodology is based on design parallel fuzzy inference system and applied to compensate linear PID controller in presence of partly uncertainty system (e.g., continuum robot).
+Computed torque compensation is one of the nonlinear compensator.
+The main problem of the pure computed torque compensator (CTC) was highly nonlinear dynamic parameters which related to system's dynamic parameters in certain and uncertain systems.
+The nonlinear equivalent dynamic problem in uncertain system is solved by using feed-forward fuzzy inference system.
+To eliminate the continuum robot manipulator system's dynamic; Mamdani fuzzy inference system is design and applied to CTC.
+This methodology is based on design feed-forward fuzzy inference system and applied to CTC.
+The results demonstrate that the model base feed-forward fuzzy CTC estimator works well to compensate linear PID controller in presence of partly uncertainty system (e.g., continuum robot).

-Index Terms: Fuzzy inference system, Mamdani fuzzy inference engine, feedback linearization estimator, continuum robot, linear PID theory.
+Index Terms - Fuzzy inference system, Mamdani fuzzy inference engine, computed torque estimator, continuum robot, linear PID theory